Packers Sanitation Services illegal employment of children: Investigations

 A child aged 14 who worked at a Nebraska facility from 11 p.m. to 5 a.m. five to six days a week from December 2021 to April 2022 cleaned machinery "used to cut meat," according to court filings.
 Based on the department, school records revealed that the child missed or fell asleep in class due to working at the company.
+Reports of injuries to child laborers at a PSSI-owned slaughterhouse in Grand Island date back to 2016.
+Local school officials noted that it was "common knowledge" that children were working overnight shifts there; one nonprofit group in the state noted that the families of many of the children had immigrated from countries where child labor was more commonplace.

 According to the PSSI website, the company has more than 16,500 employees and contracts with hundreds of slaughter and meatpacking facilities countrywide.
 The contracts Packers had with JBS USA operations in Nebraska and Minnesota, with 27 children, as well as a Cargill Inc. factory in Kansas, with 26 children, were the cause of the largest fines imposed on the company.
 Tyson Food, George's Inc, Buckhead Meat of Minnesota, Gibbon Packing Co, Greater Omaha Packing Co Inc, Maple Leaf Farms, and Turkey Valley Farms are among the other processors that hired children.
 The Labor Department made no accusations of wrongdoing against JBS (JBSS3.SA), Cargill, or any other meatpackers.